Indoor Miniature Golf Courses

 On the surface, these all seem to be reasonable.
 The response to these inquiries usually goes something like this:

-“The reason that I raise these questions is to get you to consider the implications and differences between indoor miniature golf and outdoor miniature golf.
-Yes, I understand that you saw the people lined up at this course in the mall, and yes, I understand that the winters are long in Minnesota .”
+“The reason that I raise these questions is to get you to consider the implications and differences between indoor miniature golf course design and outdoor miniature golf course design.
+Yes, I understand that you saw the people lined up at this course in the mall, and yes, I understand that the winters are long in Minnesota.”

 “Have considered the obstacles to a long term profitable operation…one that can be a sustainable business?
 I have talked to some who sense that these smallish indoor courses are faddish; in fact, a recent caller stated that he sold his course in the mall before the glow turned dark.”